Portugal Golden Visa

 1. Fund Subscription

 A minimum of €500,000 subscription is required in a qualifying Portugal Golden Visa fund option, including private equity funds and venture capital funds in various sectors.
 This route has totaled €260.85 million between 2019 and 2024, reaching its peak after the elimination of the real estate route in 2023.
-Therefore, it stands out as the strongest investment route for many Portugal Golden Visa investors who value capital preservation and long-term financial planning.
+Therefore, it stands out as one of the most widely used investment routes for many Portugal Golden Visa investors who prioritize diversification, professional fund management, and long-term planning.

 The list of qualifying Portugal Golden Visa investment funds: